Want the secondhand scoop?

 Tariffs are a surcharge applied to a product when it enters a country.

-Think of it like a duty that gets collected.
+Think of a tariff like a duty that gets collected.
+There are already import duties on items, and the tariff is like an extra duty.
 The U.S. government (U.S. Customs & Border Protection, or CBP) collects the tariff duties on items shipped to the U.S. The Canadian government (Canada Border Services Agency, or CBSA) collects the tariff duties on items shipped to Canada.

-If you’re running a company importing in bulk or receiving a large shipment, you would pay the tariff on the value of your shipment.
+If you’re running a business that imports in bulk or receives large shipments (e.g., vintage wholesale or furniture), you would probably be working with a customs broker who helps you to pay the tariff to the customs agency in your country on the value of your shipment.

-If you are a buyer purchasing an item domestically, but that item that was originally imported from elsewhere by a shop and then marked up to cover the cost of the tariff, you indirectly pay that tariff.
+If you are a buyer purchasing an item within your own country, but that item that was originally imported from elsewhere by a shop and then marked up to cover the cost of the tariff when it was originally brought into the country, you indirectly pay that tariff because it's been worked into price of the item when it's sold to you.

-U.S. consumers and companies (aka importers) must pay the U.S. government tariffs of 25 per cent on all imported goods that do not comply with USMCA/CUSMA and that originate (a.k.a. were manufactured in) in Canada and Mexico for all items valued over US$800 (which is the “de minimis,” or duty-free, exemption).
+U.S. consumers and companies (aka importers) must pay the U.S. government tariffs of 35 per cent on all imported goods that do not comply with USMCA/CUSMA and that “originate” (a.k.a. were manufactured in) in Canada for all items valued over US$800 (which is the “de minimis,” or duty-free, exemption).

-According to the Associated Press, approximately 62 per cent of Canadian exports are not considered USMCA compliant.
-Being USMCA compliant means you can prove an item’s origin to be Canada, United States or Mexico, which is difficult to do with vintage, antiques and secondhand goods.
+Being USMCA compliant means you can prove an item’s origin to be Canada, United States or Mexico, which is difficult to do with secondhand products that lack documentation and traceability.
+For more on this, see below.

 Goods made in China and Hong Kong entering the U.S.